RobTillaart/I2C_PWM_generator/README.md

 The sketch is simple but not tested to the extreme.

-Typical application is to control the intensity of 6 LEDs or one RGB LED.
+Typical application is to control the intensity of 6 LEDs or an RGB LED.

 Feedback as always is welcome.